NetForemost/interview-ui-ux/README.md

 ## Proposed user flow

 User gets a push notification to remind him to take the first active pause of the day User opens the application and sees a pop-up to choose the amount of time he wants to take for the active pause.
-He the following options:
+Has the following options:
 30 seconds
 1 minute
 5 minutes